tsParticles - v4.0.0-beta.12

 });

-This will create an infinite cannon shooting confetti from the center of the canvas.
+This will create an infinite explosion shooting confetti from the center of the canvas.

-To create a fireworks effect, or an immortal cannon, the emitter life options, again, need some changes.
+To create a fireworks effect, or an immortal explosion, the emitter life options, again, need some changes.

 emitters: {